VictorSquidWei/MNIST-SGDClassifier-Binary-Classification/README.md

 **See the Jupyter Notebook file for the complete project**

 ## Dataset
-The MNIST dataset is a popular dataset consisting of 70,000 small images of handwritten digits.
+The MNIST dataset consists of 70,000 small images of handwritten digits.
 Each image is labeled with the digit it represents.

 ## Model Selection
 In this project, binary classification was performed to distinguish between zeros and non-zeros.
 The SGD classifier was used to perform the binary classification task.